Crossing a fitness valley as a metastable transition in a stochastic population model: Proofs of Theorems and

 From the last computations, we can infer that, for $i \geq 1$, the probability for the tree $\mathcal{T}^{(i)}$ to produce an $L$-mutant is, for large $K$,

 Indeed, the probability for each vertex to produce one child is of order $\mu$, and the probability to produce at least two children is of order $\mu^2$.
 Since there is only a finite number of possible mutations, independent of $\mu$, this implies that the probability for the tree $\mathcal{T}^{(i)}$ to have at least one vertex with two children and end with an $L$ individual is of order $ \mu^{L-\lfloor \alpha \rfloor} $, which is negligible compared to $ \mu^{L-1-\lfloor \alpha \rfloor}$.
-Moreover, we know that each $L$-mutant has a probability close to $f_{L0}/b_L$ to generate a population whose size hits the value $\eps K$, and once this size is reached, the time needed for the $L$-population to outcompete the other populations and hit its equilibrium size is of order $\ln K$ {(see for instance \cite{champagnat2006microscopic})}, which is negligible with respect to the time needed for the successful $L$-individual to be born.
-Finally, recalling \eqref{coupling3}, we know that the times of {appearance} of the trees $\mathcal{T}^{(i)}$ have a law close to that of a Poisson process with parameter $\mu b_{\lfloor \alpha \rfloor}x_{\lfloor \alpha \rfloor}K.$ This ends the proof of {the first point of Theorem} \ref{pro_mupetit}.\\
+Moreover, we know that each $L$-mutant has a probability close to $f_{L0}/b_L$ to generate a population whose size hits the value $\eps K$, and once this size is reached, the time needed for the $L$-population to outcompete the other populations and hit its equilibrium size is of order $\ln K$ {(see for instance \cite{champagnat2006microscopic})}, which is negligible with respect to the time needed for the successful $L$-individual to be born. {If the times of appearance of the trees $\mathcal{T}^{(i)}$ had the law of a Poisson process with inhomogeneous parameter close to $\mu b_{\lfloor \alpha \rfloor}x_{\lfloor \alpha \rfloor}K$ (that is to say if we could consider $\bar{R}^{(\pm)}_{\lfloor \alpha \rfloor}$ instead of $R^{(\pm)}_{\lfloor \alpha \rfloor}$), this would end the proof of the first point of Theorem \ref{pro_mupetit}.
+We now need to justify that the result stays true when considering $R^{(\pm)}_{\lfloor \alpha \rfloor}$.} {To achieve this goal, it is enough to prove the existence of two sequences $N_1(K)$ and $N_2(K)$ satisfying